200,000 Rohingya Rally To Mark Genocide Day In Bangladesh Camps - UrduPoint

 "We have asked the Burmese government for dialogue.
 But we haven't got any response from them yet," Ullah told the rally.

+They had large banners urging Myanmar to "talk to us about citizenship and Rohingya ethnicity".

+- Repatriation failure - Police officer Zakir Hassan told AFP some 200,000 Rohingya took part in the peaceful gathering.
+Smaller rallies were also held in several other camps.

-Security has been tight across Kutupalang camp, the world's largest refugee settlement and home to more than 600,000 Rohingya.
+Security has been tight across Kutupalong camp, the world's largest refugee settlement and home to more than 600,000 Rohingya.

 "Hundreds of police, army and border guards have been deployed to prevent any violence," local police chief Abul Monsur told AFP.